logadapp/.github/profile/README.md

 <h1 align="center">LogadApp</h1>

 ## Hi there 👋
-On the road to create a framework, I started this organisation.
-Mostly experiments but it'll all click together at one point
+On the road to create a framework, Mostly experiments but it'll all click together at one point

 ### info
 I try to make the codes as simple as possible but also efficient